-Following agreement and establishment of a collaborative project strategy and setting up the project for collaboration, the objective of this phase is the adoption of a collaborative approach to key project management operations during project execution.
+After setting up the project for collaboration, the objective of this phase is to ensure adoption of collaborative behaviours when undertaking key project management operations during project execution.

 3.1 COLLABORATIVE SCHEDULE AND COST CONTROL PROCESSES

 A collaborative and efficient approach and methodology for effective project controls.